Mahari Chabwera

 Photograph by Earl Manning, 2025

-In 2019 Chabwera was awarded The Virginia Museum of Fine Arts Professional Fellowship.
-In 2020 she was awarded the Visual Arts Center Emerging Artist Award.
-In 2021 Chabwera started Studio House, a live + work space for artists in East Baltimore that continued through November 2023.
-In support of the project she was awarded The Grit Fund from the Peale Museum, along with a Maryland State Arts Council Creativity Grant.
+In 2017 Chabwera graduated from Virginia Commonwealth University with a BFA in Painting & Printmaking.
+In 2019 she was awarded The Virginia Museum of Fine Arts Professional Fellowship, and in 2020 she received the Visual Arts Center Emerging Artist Award.
+In 2021 Chabwera founded Studio House, a live + work space for artists in East Baltimore that closed in 2023.
+In support of the project, which provided housing, studio space, and professional development opportunities to a dozen artists, she was awarded The Grit Fund from the Peale Museum, along with a Maryland State Arts Council Creativity Grant.
+Chabwera’s work has been acquired by the Reginald F. Lewis Museum, and commissioned by The University of Virginia for their permanent collection.